oceanprotocol/docs/developers/uploader/uploader-js.md

 ### API

-The library provides the following methods: constructor(baseURL: string): Create a new instance of the DBSClient.
+The library provides the following methods: constructor(baseURL: string): Create a new instance of the UploaderClient.
 - ```getStorageInfo(): Promise<StorageInfo[]>```: Fetch information about supported storage types and payments.
 - ```getQuote(args: GetQuoteArgs): Promise<GetQuoteResult>```: Fetch a quote for storing files on a specific storage.
 - ```upload(quoteId: string, nonce: number, signature: string, files: File[]): Promise<void>```: Upload files according to the quote request.